Q&A ON OSHAS

 out of any biohazard container. (e.g., mops, etc.) The containers must be

-- Remove gloves, place in waste, but put on a new pair of gloves.
+- Remove gloves and place gloves in the re-bagged waste, but put on a new pair of gloves.

 - Bring the biohazard waste containers to the Griffith Hall